brightspot/react-examples/content-delivery/README.md

 ### Step 1.
 Programatically create a CDA endpoint with query entry fields

-- [`Color.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/Color.ts): Defines the data model (fields and methods).
-- [`ColorViewModel.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/ColorViewModel.ts): Contains logic needed for the view (the front-end application).
-The getter functions determine which fields will be included in the schema.
 - [`ColorEndpoint.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/ColorEndpoint.ts): Creates a custom CDA Endpoint.
 It implements `Singleton` to specify that there is only one instance of this endpoint.
 This class has the following methods:
   - `getPaths`: Specifies the target paths for sending HTTP requests.
   - `getQueryEntryFields`: Specifies the view-model class that drives the schema for the custom endpoint.
   - `updateCorsConfiguration`: Permits cross-origin resource sharing (CORS) to enable requests from localhost.
   - `getAccessOption`: Allows implicit access, so an API key is not required.

+## Step 2.
+Create content types and corresponding view modals

+- [`Color.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/Color.ts): Defines the data model(fields and methods).
+- [`ColorViewModel.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/ColorViewModel.ts): Contains logic needed for the view (the front-end application).
+The getter functions determine which fields will be included in the schema.

-### Step 2: Display content published in Brightspot in a front-end application
+### Step 3: Display content published in Brightspot in a front-end application

 - [`.env`](/content-delivery/app/.env): This file contains the GraphQL endpoint URL used for sending APi requests to Brightspot.